-Down the steps.
-Head to the building next door, Across the street from the Trail Mix store.
+Down the steps you must tread.

+At the next building, M.D. overhead.

 Do you see the PURE sign from long ago?

 This place pumped gas for people traveling to and fro.

 ©JOHN CATALANO

 Take a seat next to one of the old-time pumps.
 Carefully use your sense of touch on the bumps.
 Let your hands explore down and all around.
 What else can you feel on the air or the ground?
 Something smooth?
 Something hard?
 Warm sun's glow?
 List each thing you sense in the box below.